Random-nii-chan/gunpla-scraper/README.md

 However, 5 years later, Wikia (now Fandom) drastically changed their web page structure.
 Moreover, CircuitFreak's API only gathered info about Master Grades : I wanted to create a new, better written scraper that could list kits that aren't Master Grades.

-Moreover, CircuitFreak's API is no longer active : I plan on using
+Moreover, CircuitFreak's API is no longer active : I plan on using my webscraper's results to feed an API that I will create in the future.

 # How to use the web scraper